LukasHromadnik/FEL-UI-SZZ/PUI/04-abstraction.md

 * $I = I^1 \times I^2$ and
 * $G = G^1 \times G^2$.

-## Generic abstraction computation procedure

-1. **Initialization step:** Compute all abstract transition systems for atomic projections to form the initial abstraction collection.
-2. **Merge steps:** Combine two abstractions in the collection by replacing them with their synchronized product.
-3. **Shrink steps:** If the abstractions in the collection are too large to compute their synchronized product, make them smaller by abstracting them further.

 \begin{algorithm}[!htp]
 \caption{Algorithm for computing merge-and-shrink}
 \hspace*{\algorithmicindent} \textbf{Input:} $P = \langle \mathcal{V}, \mathcal{O}, s_{init}, s_{goal}, c \rangle$ \\